Mechanisms of RGS protein regulation

 We are celebrating our first research grant from the NIH!
 The lab received a two-year R21 grant from the National Institute of Aging entitled: “Assay development and screening for small molecule RGS10 regulators to target neuroinflammation”.

-Dr. Sjogren has been elected Sectretary/Treasurer Elect for the Drug Discovery Division of the American Society for Pharmacology and Experimental Therapeutics (ASPET).
+Dr. Sjogren has been elected Chair-elect for the Division of Drug Discovery and Development in ASPET (The American Society for Pharmacology and Experimental Therapeutics).
+She will start this position July 1st and become Division Chair July 1st 2022!

 The Sjogren Lab welcomes "new" graduate student Stephanie Gonzalez as a first year MCMP student!
 She comes to us from, well, us!
 She has previously worked in the lab as a lab tech!
 Good luck in grad school, Stephanie!